rudenoise/rudenoiseSite/md/writingSystem2016.md

 And so I mixed all that together and now have this:

 ![A picture of my notes on this writing system.](./writingSystem2016.jpg)

+* Use a system
+* Keep it simple
+* Change it often
+* Make it appealing